 Director’s Note — May

-Last month, we launched our brand-new Impact Hour series at Dissent Bar & Café in partnership with SEE Change and the Conservation Council ACT Region.
+Last month, for instance, we launched our brand-new Impact Hour series at Dissent Bar & Café in partnership with SEE Change and the Conservation Council ACT Region.
 Our first session with Dr Amy Carrad sold out – and for good reason!
 It was engaging, energising, funny, and a fantastic opportunity to connect Canberrans who passionate about creating change social and environmental change.

 This monthly series is all about spotlighting local environmental leaders and building community.
 If you missed the first session, don’t worry – there’s more to come.
-Our next event features long-time Red Hill regenerator Michael Mulvaney on 19 May, and we’re thrilled to announce that climate science guru (and all-round lovely, inspiriting human) Mark Howden will be joining us on 16 June.
+Our next event features long-time Red Hill regenerator Michael Mulvaney on 19 May, and we’re thrilled to announce that climate science guru (and all-round lovely, inspiring human) Mark Howden will be joining us on 16 June.

 Speaking of community, May is packed with hands-on, community-focused events.
 We’re kicking things off with a relaxed BBQ and DJ set at the Recyclery this weekend on 2 May.
 Come along for good food, music, bikes and great company.